codificat/kubevirt-tutorial/labs/lab4/lab4.md

 ...
 ```

-The *VirtualMachine* object is the definition of our VM, now we can instantiate it using *virtctl* as follows:
+The *VirtualMachine* object is the definition of our VM, but it's not instantiated, let's do so with *virtctl* as follows:

 ```console
 $ virtctl start vm1